Things To Know Before You Come

 Although you are about to enter a natural wonderland and experience wilderness on a grand scale, remember you are a guest here.
 Your safety depends on knowing the risks involved in visiting a natural environment.
 Here rapid weather changes, wildlife, hypothermia, lightning, animal transmitted diseases, high elevation sickness and other hazards can turn an enjoyable vacation into a traumatic experience.
 Knowing ahead of time what safety issues might be encountered and how to deal with them will make your vacation more enjoyable and safe.

 Check ahead for any specific area closures or other conditions and closures in the park that might affect your vacation goals.
-Perhaps thegoods and services listed here may be what you're looking for to complete your plans.
+Know the laws and policies that might affect your visit.
+Perhaps the goods and services listed here may be what you're looking for to complete your plans.
 If you bring a pet, read carefully the park's pet policy so both you and your pet will have an enjoyable Rocky Mountain experience.
 Your National Park Service is committed to making your parks available to all visitors.
 If someone in your party has accessibility needs, check for a list of trails, campgrounds and facilities within the park that caters to their needs.

 Plant and animal viewing vary with the seasons in Rocky Mountain National Park.
 The park beckons you all year long.
 A glance at featured plants and animals will give you a glimpse of what you might see on this trip and a future trip.